Harris, home in California, gets a look at wildfire damage

 Newsom repeated his frequent remark that anyone who denies climate change should come to California.
 He took a slightly sharper tone than he did with Trump on Monday, when he said the two could “agree to disagree” on climate change while asking the president to respect the difference of opinion.

 Harris’ return to California marked her first time staying overnight at her Los Angeles home since March, when the pandemic limited travel.
 She’s mostly been staying at her residence in Washington, D.C., though she’s ramped up campaign travel in recent weeks.
-She was set to campaign in Las Vegas later Tuesday.
+Later Tuesday, she visited Las Vegas and met with five Hispanic community members who discussed the impact of COVID-19 on their families.

 Harris said the climate crisis can’t be detached from the other crises of public health, the economy and systemic racism.
 She often speaks about all four as the major issues facing America.
 But she didn’t directly answer a question about how she and Joe Biden would prioritize the four if they win the White House.